hubmannj/NWTK-Cheatsheet/IP-Addresses.md

 Private IP-Addresses are not allowed to be used in the internet.
 NAT (Network Address Translation) change private IP´s to public IP`s.
 When a client want to ping the DNS of Google, the router requests with the public IP given from the ISP.

 ## Design
+A short phrase to remember more easily.
+If you need halft the hosts, reduce the subnet.
+A /24 subnet has 254 hosts (0 Network and 255 Broadcast) and a /25 subnet has 126 hosts.
+So, the formula is 2ⁿ - 2 while n is 32-subnetmask.

+### Example
+For a /24 subnet:
+n = 32 – 24 = 8
+2⁸ = 256
+256 – 2 = 254 usable hosts.

 | Subnet Size | Subnet Mask       | Usable Hosts | Suitable For                                    |
 | ----------- | ----------------- | ------------ | ----------------------------------------------- |